shinmai/dirtystache/README.md

 ### Autoconstructing and modular usage

-As described above DustPress automatically locates your main model following the WordPress theme naming conventions and structure.
+As described above dirtystache automatically locates your main model following the WordPress theme naming conventions and structure.
 The main model is loaded and constructed automatically.
 Lots of good stuff happen behind the scenes in the `__construct` method of the `Model` class. _Do not overwrite it without calling `parent::__construct();` in the beginning of your own constructor._

-Alongside the autoloading you can use DustPress models in any modular use case you can come up with.
+Alongside the autoloading you can use dirtystache models in any modular use case you can come up with.
 One example would be building a custom API in a file called `api.php` containing a `Model` extending class called `API` _(no need to follow the naming convention since the class is not autoconstructed)_ running all kinds of public functions rendering multiple custom templates.
-Yes, with DustPress you can do Dust rendering anywhere within your WordPress project! [(see the example)]() [(power up your API with DustPressJS)]()
+Yes, with dirtystache you can do Handlebars rendering anywhere within your WordPress project!

 ### Binding the data

-DustPress has its own global data object that is passed to the view when everything is done and it is time to render the page.
+dirtystache has its own global data object that is passed to the view when everything is done and it is time to render the page.
 Binding data to the object is done via the `return` statements in publicly accessible functions.
 While autoloading the main model and its submodels, all public functions will automatically be run.
 If you have data you want to load inside a function and do not want to include it into the global data object, set the visibility of a function to `private` or `protected`.

 ```
 public function last_posts() {